bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neugebauer.md

 9. Published the book “The Fundamental Principles of Inopportune Theory of the Babylonians”, providing a comprehensive description and analysis of ancient Babylonian mathematics and astronomy.
 10. Contributed to the development of the five-year mathematical plan, a system used to organize teaching and research in mathematics.

-Born 26 May1899, Innsbruck, Austria.
+Born 26 May 1899, Innsbruck, Austria.
 Died 19 February 1990, Princeton, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Neugebauer/)